nirizr/argparseweb/README.md

 # README #

-This web.py based simple module allows you to automatically set up a simple HTTP web server out of advanced argparse.ArgumentParser and similar (argh.ArgumentParser) objects.
+This web.py based simple module allows you to automatically set up a simple HTTP web server out of advanced `argparse.ArgumentParser` objects and similar (`argh.ArgumentParser`) ones.
 Using this on top of argh lets you automatically generate web user interface out of simple functions defined in your application.
 This package was made for getting your personal command line scripts to the next stage - internal shared utilities.